This guide explains how to add relevant keywords that you want to track, as well as setting up them up to fit your needs.

 One example could be to tag a keyword with a campaign name, so you can monitor ranking progress among keywords within particular marketing campaigns.

-Read more about Tags.
+Read more about adding tags to your keywords.

 You may mark specific keywords with stars when you wish to receive notifications.
 Notifications are sent when we spot significant changes to ranks and more.